-HICKORY, N.C. — Hickory High School principal Rebecca Tuttle has been charged with DWI after an arrest last week on Second Street Southeast.
+HICKORY, N.C. — Hickory High School principal Rebecca Tuttle was charged in January with DWI after an arrest on Second Street Southeast.

-Tuttle got into a wreck Friday night, the school district said.
+Tuttle got into a wreck, the school district said.
 There were no passengers in her car.

 Channel 9 learned Tuttle crashed into the back of a parked minivan on Second Street SE.
 She then started to back up and hit a pedestrian, police said.